VanZandtr/mtgbot/README.md

 ## Setup/Use:

   1.)
-Once you have obtained the cardlist (via restrictions above), paste the url into web method (line --- & ---) & rename vars
+Once you have obtained the cardlist (via restrictions above), paste the url into web method & set vars (my_list = web(1, "url"))
-  2.) add the vars to msg ----> used to add multiple list to a single email 3.) add names of each list in the same order as step 2 4.) login into gmail and set recipient email
+  2.) add the vars to "msg" ----> used to add multiple list to a single email 3.) add names of each list in the same order as step 2 to "names" 4.) login into gmail and set recipient email

-      user: your gmail login name
+      user: your_gmail@gmail.com
-      app_pass: your app password ----> must be using 2 step-verification and add a password via "generate App password (https://support.google.com/accounts/answer/185833?hl=en)
+      app_pass: your_app_password ----> must be using 2 step-verification and add a password via "generate App password (https://support.google.com/accounts/answer/185833?hl=en)
-      recp: where the email will go
+      recp: where_to_send@gmail.com

   5.) run via "python mtgbot.py " or with preferred IDE